ds5110/faces/logreg.md

 Building off of our findings in Take 1 above, the "one feature" model using just `['boxratio']` stood out to us as pretty good.
 For more information on how this model preformed with other groups of features, please see `notes/sc_notes_logreg`.

 In many of these instances, we did recursive feature selection to select the best (and minimum) number of features.
-Espeically in the cases where we are using 66+ features, we found that using feature selection greatly improved both the accuracy and recall scores of our model.
-This is likely due to logistic regression preforming better with minimal colinearity.
+Especially in the cases where we are using 66+ features, we found that using feature selection greatly improved both the accuracy and recall scores of our model.
+This is likely due to logistic regression preforming better with minimal collinearity.

 One feature (`['boxratio']`), downsampling:
 * Accuracy score: 0.88